 Figure 1e also shows a second important phenomenon, that of differential phenotypic sensitivity in different environmental ranges.
 At intermediate temperatures there is less difference between genotypes and less difference between the effect of environments than at more extreme temperatures.
-This is the phenomenon of canalization and is more generally visualized in figure 1f.
-Over a range of intermediate phenotypes there is little effect of either genotype or environment, while outside this zone of canalization phenotype is sensitive to both [4].
-The zone of canalization corresponds to that range of environments that have been historically the most common in the species, but in new environments much greater variance appears.
+This phenomenon of canalisation, is more generally visualized in Figure 1f.
+Over a range of intermediate phenotypes there is little effect of either genotype or environment, while outside this zone of canalisation, phenotype is sensitive to both4.
+The zone of canalisation corresponds to the range of environments that have been historically the most common in the species, but in new environments much greater variance appears.
 Figure 1f bears directly on the characteristic of the analysis of variance that all effects are measured in phenotypic units.
-The transformations [equations (2) and (3)] that express the relationship between the phenotypic deviations ascribable to genotype or environment and the actual values of the genotypes or environmental variables are not simple linear proportionalities.
+The transformations, equations (2) and (3), that express the relationship between the phenotypic deviations ascribable to genotype or environment and the actual values of the genotypes or environmental variables are not simple linear proportionalities.
 The sensitivity of phenotype to both environment and genotype is a function of the particular range of environments and genotypes.
 For the programmatic purposes of human genetics, one needs to know more than the components of variation in the historical range of environments.

-Figures 1a-f are meant to illustrate how the analysis of variance will give a completely erroneous picture of the causative relations between genotype, environment, and phenotype because the particular distribution of genotypes and environments in a given population at a given time picks out relations from the array of reaction norms that are necessarily atypical of the entire spectrum of causative relations.
+Figures 1a-f are meant to illustrate how the analysis of variance will give a completely erroneous picture of the causative relations among genotype, environment, and phenotype because of the particular distribution of genotypes and environments in a given population at a given time picks out relations from the array of reaction norms that are necessarily atypical of the entire spectrum of causative relations.
 Of course it may be objected that any sample from nature can never give exactly the same result as examining the universe.
 But such an objection misses the point.
 In normal sampling procedures, we take care to get a representative or unbiased sample of the universe of interest and to use unbiased sample estimates of the parameters we care about.
 But there is no question of sampling here, and the relation of sample to universe in statistical procedures is not the same as the relation of variation in spatiotemporally defined populations to causal and functional variation summed up in the norm of reaction.
-The relative size of genotypic and environmental components of variance estimated in any natural population reflect in a complex way three underlying relationships: (1) they reflect the actual functional relations embodied in the norm of reaction; (2) they reflect the actual distribution of genotype frequencies, and this distribution, a product of long-time historical forces like natural selection, mutation, migration, and breeding structure, changes over periods much longer than a generation; and (3) they reflect the actual structure of the environments in which the population finds itself, a structure that may change very rapidly indeed, especially for human populations.
+The relative size of genotypic and environmental components of variance estimated in any natural population reflect in a complex way four underlying relationships: (1) the actual functional relations embodied in the norm of reaction; (2) the actual distribution of genotype frequencies-a product of long-time historical forces like natural selection, mutation, migration, and breeding structure-which changes over periods much longer than a generation; (3) the actual structure of the environments in which the population finds itself, a structure that may change very rapidly indeed, especially for human populations; and (4) any differences among genotypes that may cause a biased distribution of genotypes among environments.
+These differences may be behavioural (for instance, a heat-sensitive genotype may seek cooler habitats), or it may result from other individuals using the genotype as an indicator for differential treatment, since that treatment is part of environment.
+A causal pathway may go from tryptophane metabolism to melanin deposition to skin color to hiring discrimination to lower income, but equation (1) would simple indicate heritability for 'economic success'.
 The effects of historical forces and immediate environment are inextricably bound up in the outcome of variance analysis which thus is not a tool for the elucidation of functional biological relations.